Dead Poets Society

-Dead Poets Society is a 1989 American coming-of-age drama film directed by Peter Weir and written by Tom Schulman.
-The film, starring Robin Williams, is set in 1959 at a fictional elite boarding school called Welton Academy, and tells the story of an English teacher who inspires his students through his teaching of poetry.
+Dead Poets Society is a 1989 American coming-of-age film directed by Peter Weir and written by Tom Schulman.
+It stars Robin Williams and is set in 1959 at a fictional boarding school called Welton Academy, and focuses around a select group of boys, who over time take several pieces of advice from their English teacher, John Keating (Williams).